Purdue Comparative Oncology Program (PCOP)

 Cancer Research to Benefit Pet Animals and People Cancer is a major cause of death in older dogs and humans.
 The goal of the PCOP is to change this.

-Urinary Bladder Cancer Research.
-Urinary bladder cancer has been a focus of reserch efforts in the PCOP for many years.
+Urinary Bladder Cancer Research Urinary bladder cancer has been a focus of research efforts in the PCOP for many years.
 The outlook for dogs with this cancer has improved substantially, and successful work in dogs is being translated into humans.

-Canine Brain Tumors.
-Brain tumors are another emphasis of the Purdue Comparative Oncology Program’s research, and efforts are focused on both MRI detection of brain tumors and improving the surgical and medical therapies that are available.
+Canine Brain Tumors Brain tumors are another emphasis of the PCOP’s research, and efforts are focused on both MRI detection of brain tumors and improving the surgical and medical therapies that are available.

-Canine Lymphomas.
-Canine lymphomas are a research focus area for the Purdue Comparative Oncology Program.
+Canine Lymphomas Canine lymphomas are a research focus area for the PCOP.
 We are actively seeking new and better ways to diagnose and treat these very common canine cancers.